-- (d) Transmit the original proof of service form to the issuing court as soon as practicable but within one business day (Penal Code § 18115). - (e) As soon as practicable, but by the end of his/her shift, submit proof of service to the Records Bureau for prompt entry into the California Restraining and Protective Order System (Penal Code § 18115).
+- (c) Take into temporary custody any firearm or other deadly weapon discovered in plain view or pursuant to consent or other lawful search (Penal Code § 18250). - (d) Inform the restrained person of any scheduled hearing regarding the order (Penal Code § 18160). - (e) Transmit the original proof of service form to the issuing court as soon as practicable but within one business day (Penal Code § 18115). - (f) As soon as practicable, but by the end of his/her shift, submit proof of service to the Records Bureau for prompt entry into the California Restraining and Protective Order System (Penal Code § 18115).